Sir Gawain and the Green Knight: Film and television

-The poem has been adapted to film three times, twice by writer-director Stephen Weeks: first as Gawain and the Green Knight 1973 which features Nigel Green in his final theatrical film as the Green Knight and Murray Head as Gawain, and again in 1984 as Sword of the Valiant: The Legend of Sir Gawain and the Green Knight, featuring Miles O'Keeffe as Gawain and Sean Connery as the Green Knight.
+The poem has been adapted to film three times, twice by writer-director Stephen Weeks: first as Gawain and the Green Knight in 1973, which features Nigel Green in his final theatrical film as the Green Knight and Murray Head as Gawain, and again in 1984 as Sword of the Valiant: The Legend of Sir Gawain and the Green Knight, featuring Miles O'Keeffe as Gawain and Sean Connery as the Green Knight.
 Both films have been criticised for deviating from the poem's plot, described by critic Mark Kermode as "cod antics".
 Also, Bertilak and the Green Knight are never connected.
 On 30 July 2021, The Green Knight was released, directed by American filmmaker David Lowery for A24 and starring Dev Patel as Gawain and Ralph Ineson as the Green Knight, albeit with some significant deviations from the original story.

 There have been at least two television adaptations, J.M.
 Phillips’s, Gawain and the Green Knight in 1991, adapted by David Rudkin (responsible for folk-horror classic Penda’s Fen) was a T.V play made by Thames Television, and the animated Sir Gawain and the Green Knight in 2002.
 The BBC broadcast a documentary presented by Simon Armitage in which the journey depicted in the poem is traced, using what are believed to be the actual locations.
 A partial adaptation appears in the Adventure Time episode "Seventeen," which breaks from the original story after the main character, Finn, decapitates the Green Knight.